LinuxForHealth/docs/source/deployment/kubernetes.rst

 Overview
 ========
-Enables deployment of pyConnect and supporting services on a Kubernetes Cluster
+We provide example kubernetes yaml files that enable the deployment of connect and support services (Kafka, Zookeeper, NATS & IBM FHIR Server) on a Kubernetes Cluster.
+Advanced users can tweak these yaml files to allow for customizations and achieving granular control on deployments.

 Requirements
 ------------